 Vuetify generates theme styles at run-time for SPA's and server side for SSR applications.
 The generated styles will be placed in a

-<style> tag with the id of vuetify-theme-stylesheet.
+<style> tag with an id of vuetify-theme-stylesheet.

 customProperties will also generate a css variable for each theme color, which you can then use in your components'